floriancafiero/fabula/README.md

 # fabula
-A Python package to study the evolution of a narration through sentiment and emotion analysis.
+A Python package to study the evolution of sentiment and emotions throughout a document.

 Implementation only for contemporary French language for now.